A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets

-Table \ref{tab:preds} reports the result for the strong interpretation.
-The predictions made by the BBT are not well calibrated.
-Much less than the expected proportion of empirical probabilities fall within the different HDIs.
+Table \ref{tab:preds} shows the results of the strong interpretation evaluation.
+The predictions made by the BBT are not well-calibrated, as a much smaller proportion of empirical probabilities falls within the different HDIs than expected.
 In all cases, less than 50\% of the empirical probabilities fall within the 90\% HDI, which should contain 90\% of them.
-At a first approximation, the {\em above90} and {\em below90} values as somewhat similar, which seems to indicates that the BBT model is not systematically over-stating, or under-stating the probability that one algorithm is better than another.
-It is our understanding that the miss-calibration of the strong interpretation of the parameter is a problem of \emph{variance} (predicting incorrectly the range of possible values) and not a problem of \emph{bias} (predicting incorrectly the most probable value).
-The errors for the mean prediction are low from 0.02 to 0.01 (as expected for low bias).
-Thus we believe that the BBT is calibrated for its mean prediction but too overconfident on the range of possible values, its \emph{credal interval}.
+The values of {\em above90} and {\em below90} are somewhat similar, indicating that the BBT model is not systematically overestimating or underestimating the probability that one algorithm is better than another.
+The miss-calibration of the strong interpretation of the parameter is believed to be a problem of variance (incorrectly predicting the range of possible values) rather than a problem of bias (incorrectly predicting the most probable value).
+The mean prediction errors are low, ranging from 0.02 to 0.01, suggesting low bias.
+Therefore, it is concluded that the BBT is calibrated for its mean prediction, but too overconfident in the range of possible values, its credal interval.

-The local ROPE concept was included into the model both as an aesthetically point (why should small differences that are expected when computing the average of the cross-validations count as a win for one algorithm?) but also to reduce the model's overconfidence on its certainty regarding the estimates.
-The local ROPE decreases the number of wins of one algorithm against another which should reduce the BBT confidence on the probability that one is better than another, widening the credal interval.
-But, as Table \ref{tab:preds} shows, the introduction of the local ROPE had little effect on widening the credal interval, although it did have a small effect in lowering the error.
+The inclusion of the local ROPE was intended to serve both aesthetic and practical purposes.
+On one hand, it was included to address the issue of small differences that occur when computing average of cross-validations still counted as wins for one algorithm.
+On the other hand, local ROPE also aimed to reduce the model's overconfidence in its certainty regarding the estimates.
+The local ROPE reduces the number of wins for one algorithm over another, which should result in a decrease in the BBT's confidence in the probability that one algorithm is better than the other, thereby widening the credal interval.
+However, as Table \ref{tab:preds} indicates, the introduction of the local ROPE has limited impact in widening the credal interval, although it did have a small impact in reducing the error.